lamps-wg/cmcbis/draft-mandel-lamps-rfc5272bis.md

   cmc-recipientNonce CMC-CONTROL ::=
       { OCTET STRING IDENTIFIED BY id-cmc-recipientNonce }

-  id-cmc-recipientNonce OBJECT IDENTIFIER ::= {id-cmc 7}
+  id-cmc-recipientNonce OBJECT IDENTIFIER ::= { id-cmc 7 }

   -- Used to return status in a response